lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

 contradictory findings from the previous studies.
 If the data were examined, would the DNL story 'hold up'?

     *We thank the reviewer for these comments.
-We had many discussions over several months deciding how we can publish these results.
-Given the volume of results (figures, tables, numbers) and the complexity of the biology involved in the present analysis, current journal article submissions are not suited for publishing a complete analysis and presentation of all the results for all the lipid fractions into a single paper.
-We were not entirely satisfied with splitting the analyses up into multiple papers, however it was the best course of action that we could see.
-The complete and more integrated discussion and presentation of the results can be found in the first author's (LWJ) PhD thesis {{link}}.
-As to a combined analysis, we have presented these results at the European Diabetes Epidemiology Group Meeting in April, 2018 {{include DOI}}, and the DNL story remains and is in fact a strong contributor to fatty acid and diabetes pathogenesis associations.
+We agree that ideally the results of all the pools would have been included together, but given the number of fatty acids, the longitudinal visits, the depth and volume of the analyses, and the complex biology involved, it simply wasn't possible to contain everything in a single journal paper.
+We have included a brief discussion of the results from the other fractions in the Discussion section.
+The complete and integrated discussion and presentation of the results is found in the first author's (LWJ) PhD thesis {{link}}.
+As to a combined analysis, we have presented these results at the European Diabetes Epidemiology Group Meeting in April, 2018 {{include DOI}}, and the proposed DNL mechanism remained clearly associated and was had a strong contribution to association with diabetes pathogenesis compared to other fatty acids/compositions.
     A short aside, these currently unpublished findings do not invalidate or undermine the previous work.
 The combined analysis uses a powerful statistical technique (PLS), but it has a number of major limitations,